apollographql/apollo-server/docs/source/api/plugin/usage-reporting.md

 </td>
 <td>

-Apollo Server sends a trace report whenever the size of a pending batched trace report roughly exceeds this value (in bytes), regardless of its standard reporting interval.
+Apollo Server sends a trace report whenever the size of a pending batched trace report exceeds this value (in bytes), regardless of its standard reporting interval.

+Note that this is a rough limit that includes the size of serialized traces and signatures.
+It ignores the size of the report's header and some other top-level bytes.

 The default value is 4MB (`4194304`).
 </td>